 After leaving the Bar, Barnaby worked on an inquiry in Northern Ireland looking into the adequacy of a murder investigation following a death in 1997.
 In 2017 he was appointed an Associate Professor at the University of Law.

-Barnaby is an accredited advocacy training; sits as a fee-paid judge in the First Tier Social Security Tribunal; and acts as a standard setter on the Bar Training Civil Litigation paper.
+Barnaby is an accredited advocacy trainer, sits as a fee-paid judge in the First Tier Social Security Tribunal and acts as a standard setter on the Bar Training Civil Litigation paper.